Frequently Asked Questions

 To provide records of tax-deductible contributions for donors.

-What is the relationship between Seven Canyons Cares, Inc., and The Club?
+What is the relationship between Seven Canyons Cares and The Club?

-Seven Canyons Cares, Inc. (SCC) operates independently.
+Seven Canyons Cares operates independently.
 It was established and is managed by members of The Club.
-The Club’s owners support SCC and contribute financially.
+The Club’s owners support Seven Canyons Cares and contribute financially.

 Any recipient of a monthly paycheck from The Club (Seven Canyons or the Villas) may apply for a grant for themselves or an immediate family member.